-- 2.1 In most cases, such flights can be conducted in accordance with the requirements of the Air Navigation Regulation 68 (1), (2) and any relevant Standards Document.
-These flights are usually for the carriage of a person or cargo for hire or reward and as such are classified as an air transport operation and are required to meet specific requirements.
-Notwithstanding 68 (1), a pilot may conduct a mercy flight in accordance with guidelines or standards issued by the Authority.
-The decision to conduct a mercy flight is the sole responsibility of the pilot in command. - 2.2 Subject to subsections (2.3) and (2.6), in an emergency arising in flight, the pilot-incommand may breach the provisions of the ANRs and this SD.
+2.1 In most cases, such flights can be conducted in accordance with the requirements of the Air Navigation Regulation 68 (3), (4) and any relevant Standards Document.
+As these flights are usually for the carriage of a person or cargo for hire or reward, they are classified as an air transport operation and have to meet specific requirements.
 The odd occasion arises when the need for the flight is urgent, and one or more of the regulatory requirements or normal standards cannot be met.
 In view of the infrequent need for such operations, the Authority is prepared to consider relief from certain provisions of the regulations for the operation of a MERCY FLIGHT.
-(1)